NHSDigital/screening-terraform-bss/README.md

 # BSS Infrastructure

-This repo exists to hold the infrastructure config for the BSS project.
+This repository exists to hold the infrastructure config for the BSS project.

 ## Table of Contents